MikePeralta27/password-manager/README.md

 # Password Generator
-This is a practice project of a password generator where user can generate and store passwords.
+This is a practice project of a password generator where user can generate and store passwords builded with python.

 ## Libraries
 1. TKinter